Using zucchini “noodles” instead of traditional pasta helps drive down calories and carbs while simultaneously beefing up the fiber and nutrients.

 • Salt and pepper to taste

-To make the meatballs, combine the onion, carrot, garlic, Parmesan cheese, Italian herb blend, salt, pepper and red pepper flakes in a large mixing bowl.
+• Combine the onion, carrot, garlic, Parmesan cheese, Italian herb blend, salt, pepper and red pepper flakes in a large mixing bowl.
 Add the ground turkey, egg and oats.
 Mix until the ingredients are well combined.
 Be careful to not overmix or the meatballs will be tough.

-Shape the meat mixture into 30 to 34 meatballs, about 1½ inches in diameter and carefully place them one at a time into a large pot with the marinara sauce.
+• Shape the meat mixture into 30 to 34 meatballs, about 1½ inches in diameter and carefully place them one at a time into a large pot with the marinara sauce.
 Do not stir; stirring will cause the meatballs to break apart.
 Do not worry if some of the meatballs are not completely submerged in the sauce.
 Cover the pot and simmer on medium-low heat for 20 minutes.

-Remove the lid and gently stir the meatballs to thoroughly coat them with the sauce.
+• Remove the lid and gently stir the meatballs to thoroughly coat them with the sauce.
 Continue to simmer, uncovered, for an additional 20 minutes.

-To make the zucchini linguine, while the meatballs are cooking, cut off the ends of the zucchini and julienne using a spiral slicer to create noodle strands.
+• While the meatballs are cooking, cut off the ends of the zucchini and julienne using a spiral slicer to create noodle strands.
 (You can peel the zucchini or leave the skin intact.)
 If you don’t have a spiral slicer, use a vegetable peeler or knife.
 Wrap noodle strands in a few layers of paper towels and squeeze to remove some of the moisture.

-Liberally coat a large skillet with nonstick oil spray and warm mover medium heat.
+• Liberally coat a large skillet with nonstick oil spray and warm mover medium heat.
 Add the zucchini linguine, garlic powder and onion powder, and sauté for 2 minutes.
 Season with salt and pepper.
 Drain the liquid and divide among 4 plates.
 Top each plate with 4 meatballs and the sauce.

 A serving is 2 cups linguine with 4 meatballs